RobinThijsen/laravel-monday/README.md

 ## Usage

-To initialize monday call API this package depending on the [tblack-it/monday-api](https://github.com/Softinthebox/monday-api) package. <br/>
+To initialize monday call API this package depends on the [tblack-it/monday-api](https://github.com/Softinthebox/monday-api) package. <br/>
 You need to instantiate a QueryBuilder object with the static method `::query()`. <br/>
 There isn't __construct methods in the QueryBuilder class.
 Reason : prettier...